break2make/fuzzing-tutorial/symcc/README.md

 # Symcc docker image preparation
 Local installation failed many times, and I decided to use the docker.
-I build the docker image in Ubuntu 18.04 with any error, using the following steps:
+I build the docker image in Ubuntu 18.04 without any error, using the following steps:

 Clone the symcc as mentioned [here](https://github.com/eurecom-s3/symcc):
 ```